 The major benefit of a limit order is that it makes acquiring stocks or cryptos a more price conscious process.
 These orders have three main features:

 - Limit order to Buy: Is set by the prospective buyer and sets a maximum purchase price.

 - Limit order to Sell: The owner places a minimum sale price.

 - Both have an agreed upon time-frame and set expiration date.

 An investor can use a limit if the total cost is a priority over acquisition.
-Limit orders are executed only if the stock drops to the desired price.
+Limit orders are executed only if the asset drops to the desired price.
 Also, it is possible that the order will expire before the price matches an order.

 There are advantages to both of these strategies.
 The simplest answer whether to choose one method over the other is two-fold.
-One, it depends on the stock in question.
+One, it depends on the asset in question.
 And two, how much an investor is able to afford.

 Review and Compare